 CHICAGO (August 10, 2020) -- At Hyatt, the safety and security of our colleagues and guests is always a top priority.
-Guided by our purpose – to care for people so they can be their best – and following medical expert guidance to help reduce the spread of COVID-19, all Hyatt hotels in the Americas will require face coverings within indoor public areas, which include meetings and events spaces, restaurants and bars, and fitness centers.
-Guests are also required to wear face coverings while moving around in outdoor areas, with some exceptions, based on local laws or guidance.
+Guided by our purpose – to care for people so they can be their best – and following medical expert guidance to help reduce the spread of COVID-19, all Hyatt hotels globally will require face coverings or face masks within indoor public areas, which include meetings and events spaces, restaurants and bars, and fitness centers, and while moving around in outdoor areas, with some exceptions, based on local laws or guidance.
 Specific requirements may vary by location and some guests may be exempt from this mandate, including but not limited to people with medical conditions, consuming food or beverages in restaurants, and children under the age of two years.
 For specific requirements, guests are encouraged to contact their hotel directly or visit the hotel website.

-Hyatt will continue to require colleagues to wear face masks – and additional personal protective equipment based on job specifications – at all Hyatt hotels globally.
+Hyatt will continue to require colleagues to wear face coverings or masks – and additional personal protective equipment based on job specifications – at all Hyatt hotels globally.
 In April, Hyatt introduced the Global Care & Cleanliness Commitment (hyatt.com/care-and-cleanliness) which prioritizes the safety and wellbeing of colleagues and guests through enhanced business and operational practices during the COVID-19 pandemic and beyond at all Hyatt hotels globally.

-As the COVID-19 pandemic continues to evolve, Hyatt remains committed to supporting industry partners like AHLA and following medical expert guidance that support face coverings and social distancing as successful ways to mitigate the spread of the virus.
+As the COVID-19 pandemic continues to evolve, Hyatt remains committed to supporting industry partners and following medical expert guidance that support face coverings and social distancing as successful ways to mitigate the spread of the virus.
 Hyatt will continue to closely monitor the situation as well as local government mandates and consider expanding this mandate to other regions.